Andrew Bailey (baseball): Boston Red Sox

 On December 28, 2011, Bailey and Ryan Sweeney were traded from Oakland to the Boston Red Sox for Josh Reddick and two minor leaguers.
 On April 4, 2012, it was announced that Bailey would require reconstructive surgery on his right thumb and that he would begin the 2012 season on the disabled list.
 Bailey made his 2012 debut with the Red Sox on August 14, pitching a third of an inning in a loss to Baltimore.
 He finished the 2012 season with 151/3 innings pitched, a 7.04 ERA, and a 1.89 WHIP.

 Bailey began the 2013 season as a middle reliever with the Red Sox, but when closer Joel Hanrahan was injured in mid-April, Bailey took over the closer job.
-He was the 2013 Apr 21st AL Player of the Week.
+He was named the American League player of the week for the week of April 21.
 Bailey compiled 8 saves, a 3–1 record and a 3.77 ERA in 30 appearances until he suffered a shoulder injury that kept him from playing for the rest of the season.
 After the All-Star Break, MRIs confirmed there was a torn capsule and damaged labrum in his throwing shoulder.
 He underwent shoulder surgery on July 24, ending his 2013 season.
 After the 2013 season, Bailey was non-tendered by the Red Sox, making him a free agent.